hamza-kay/LaravelReactForm/README.md

 1. Clone this repository to a folder on your system.
 2. cd into the project
 3. Install dependencies composer install & npm install
-4. Create copy of the env file and put in your database values
+4. Create copy of the env file
 5. Run php artisan key:generate
 5. Create an empty database for our application
 6. In the .env file, add database information to allow Laravel to connect to the database